atachibana/codex-converter/README.md

 5. Create the Page with page template "Codex Converter to HelpHub".
 Just title is enough(i:e no contnents are required in page).
 Publish it.
 6. Access that page.

+# Test
+It assumes phpunit can be invoked.
+## Runs all test at once
+* testrun

+## Runs specific test
+* testrun test01 (or test02, test03, ...)

+For test case details, refer tests/CodexHelpHubTest.php.

 # Customization of Converter

 If you want to create your own converter, follow below steps: